Play Business

-Play Business is the first crowdfunding site for start ups in Mexico, with a business model distinct from other crowdfunding sites.
-It offers equity in the start up instead of direct compensation for investors.
+Play Business was a Mexican crowdfunding company for start-ups based in Mexico.
+It used a business model that aims to differ from competing crowdfunding sites.
+It offered equity in the start-up instead of direct compensation for investors.
+The company suspended new investments after 2021 to focus on its active portfolio.

 History

-Started in 2014, the site has several co-founders, including Joan Segura (currently the general director), Fernanda de Velasco and Marc Oyamburu.
-Oyamburu's and Segura's experience with video games is behind the idea of the site, both involved in play, critiquing and creating game worlds.
+Started in 2014, the site was co-founded by Joan Segura (currently the general director), Fernanda de Velasco, and Marc Oyamburu.
+Oyamburu's and Segura's experience with video games is behind the idea of the site; both are involved in playing, critiquing, and creating game worlds.
 As a college student, Oyamburu came across the idea of gamification of real world activities, which is behind the name Play Business.
-In addition, Oyamburu is a lawyer and economist, which allowed him to develop the idea despite being told it could not be done for legal or financial reasons.
+Oyamburu is a lawyer and economist, which allowed him to develop the idea despite being told it could not be done for legal or financial reasons.

 The business started with an initial investment of 200,000 pesos, most of which went into paying for servers and the development of the site.
-The website officially went on-line in March 2015, while still using the laundry room of Joan Segura's parents' house.
+The website officially went online in March 2015, while the company was still using the laundry room of Joan Segura's parents' house.
 The company grew 700% in its first year and 300% and 100% in the following years.
-More recently, the company has been able to rent larger space to allow for offices and are now located in the Condesa neighborhood of Mexico City.
+The company expanded and was able to rent larger space to allow for offices and moved located in the Condesa neighborhood of Mexico City.

-As of April 2018, the site has supported over 85 start ups and attracted over 115 million pesos for projects, with 50,000 registered users.
-Its first client was Briko Robotics, with a goal of 645,000 pesos and even financed itself in part through its own site.
-Another success story for the site is Tumbiko, a jewelry enterprise which now employs about 1,000 people.
-However, the management has stated that it has not grown to the level of other online funding site due to lack of funding.

 In February 2015, the platform reached its beta version.

-The platform has alliances with organizations which provide investment and other support to start ups.
-In October 2016, Startup Studio Monterrey signed a contract to collaborate with Play Business.

 After the election of President Trump at the end of 2016, the site saw a sudden increase in participation.
 In thirteen days, projects garnered six million pesos, breaking a record.

+In October 2016, Startup Studio Monterrey signed a contract to collaborate with Play Business.
+Playbook management has stated that it has not grown to the level of other online funding sites due to a lack of funding.
+The platform also made alliances with organizations that provide investment and other support to start-ups.

+By April 2018, the site had 50,000 registered users and had provided over 115 million pesos to support the projects of more than 85 start-ups.
+Its first client was Briko Robotics, with a goal of 645,000 pesos, and even financed itself in part through its own site.
+The startup also supported Tumbiko, a jewelry enterprise that now employs about 1,000 people.